xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures27.md

   and rehashing the entire index.

-When creating new collections, the default number of index buckets is `8` since ArangoDB 2.7.
+When creating new collections, the default number of index buckets is `8` since AvocadoDB 2.7.
 In previous versions, the default value was `1`.
 The number of buckets can also be adjusted for existing collections so they can benefit from the optimizations.
 The number of index buckets can be set for a collection at any time by using a collection's `properties` function: